Augmented Reality is more than Virtual Reality

 Eye operated cellphones

 As to the feasibility of convenient, versatile display glasses far beyond today's virtual reality goggles, I think we'll see first, not yet full featured but surprisingly useful applications within a surprisingly short time.
 Just have a look at these very small cell phones that are now equipped cameras and many more things.
 Their hardware is already light enough to fit in some (not yet perfect) glasses, it's only built the wrong way.
+Let's have a look on the possibilities.

 No joke at all: it is absolutely possible right now, with available technology, to integrate a complete mobile phone into a pair of glasses at fairly convenient size and weight (50 grams about).
 Given the increasing habit of wearing micro headsets even despite of the inconvenience with the cable, it's quite conceivable that such a device would encounter a considerable demand.
 Iris recognition could replace passwords, eye pointing could be used for menus and dialing, and the virtual screen size possible would enable full featured web surfing, with clicking on links just by looking at them, to mention but a few of the possibilities.
 Not yet the real thing the book is all about, but a good technology teaser for sure.
 What should be considered, to replace the traditional camera+processor eye tracker by a light sensor chip with integrated semi parallel pupil recognition, that would deliver reaction times under a millisecond.
 Surely this would be an interesting component for many applications.
 A component integrating at least the recognition into one chip has meanwhile been demonstrated [86].
 It runs up to 800 frames per second and has very low power consumption, excellently suited already for our purpose.
 Although it needs a second chip as a light sensor, this is just as small as a real one-chipper.

 Laser scanners usually suffer from the problem that the beam will miss the pupil if the user moves his eyes.
 One method to avoid this would be widening the beam, which is easily possible with the optics shown here.
 But this will waste most of the light.
 Another method is to move the assembly, to adjust for the changes mechanically.
-This may appear delicate, but indeed piezo electric motors have made such incredible progress within the recent years, that it is easily conceivable to have a millimeter small and milligram light assembly moving the scanner and also even the eye tracker according to the eye, using as little as about one milliwatt of power: good piezo electric micro motors may exhibit an energy efficiency of up to 30%.
+This may appear delicate, but indeed piezoelectric motors have made such incredible progress within the recent years, that it is easily conceivable to have a millimeter small and milligram light assembly moving the scanner and also even the eye tracker according to the eye, using as little as about one milliwatt of power: good piezo electric micro motors may exhibit an energy efficiency of up to 30%.

 Bringing the laser power completely into the eye, the display unit can have an incredibly small power consumption as well, even if high brightness is required.